ben-william/DeBank-Scrapers/README.md

 ```
 Note: I am aware this project could use considerable refactoring to make it more robust, implement OOP, etc.
 It is a prototype of a product I would like to eventually build, and only run locally for testing purposes.
-I am currently focused on exploring new concepts to build more rather than perfecting what currently exists.
+I am currently focused on exploring new concepts rather than perfecting what currently exists.
 ```

 ## Dependencies